109th Infantry Regiment (United States): Symbolism

 The crest is that of the Pennsylvania Army National Guard.

 Background

 The coat of arms was approved on 2 July 1929.

 Medal of Honor

-One soldier, Technical Sergeant Francis J. Clark of Company K, earned the Medal of Honor while serving with the 109th Infantry on 12 September 1944 during the Siegfried Line Campaign.
+One soldier, Technical Sergeant Francis J. Clark of Company K, received the Medal of Honor for his actions from the 12th to the 18th of September 1944 while serving with the 109th Infantry during the Siegfried Line Campaign.